ourongxing/web-printer/packages/create-printer/template/manual/README.md

 *Let's make some rules*:

 - Hide all elements but content.
-- Make the margin of the content element and it's ancestor elements zero.
+- Set the margin of the content element and it's ancestor elements to zero.

 Therefore, everyone can set the same margin for any website.